-Although Lunesta is branded as a sedative-hypnotic, it works very similarly on the brain as a benzodiazepine or even a barbiturate.
+Although Lunesta is branded as a sedative-hypnotic, it affects the brain very similarly as a benzodiazepine or even a barbiturate.
 It does this by increasing the levels of a neurotransmitter known as gamma-Aminobutyric acid (GABA).
-GABA is a natural chemical in our brain that blocks and inhibits the nerve signals responsible for stress, anxiety, and fear.
+GABA is a natural chemical in our brains that blocks and inhibits the nerve signals responsible for stress, anxiety, and fear.
 GABA works by maintaining the feelings of calmness.

 Over time, however, GABA receptors become less sensitive and have trouble creating the chemical naturally.
 This will, in turn, cause Lunesta to become less effective due to the tolerance built up and start something called rebound insomnia.
 This is when the initial symptoms you were treating return more prominently.

-Substance use disorders are often difficult to point out in the early stages, and this is especially true with drugs that doctors prescribe.
+Substance use disorders are often difficult to point out in the early stages.
+This is especially true with drugs that doctors prescribe.
 The medications serve a purpose and allow us to retrieve the life we were desperately needing.
 So how does one determine when the line between relief and addiction has been crossed?
 Knowing the signs and symptoms can address some concerns.

-If you’re the one who is using the drug, it is difficult to determine if using Lunesta has turned into a full-blown addiction.
+If you’re using the drug, it can be difficult to determine if using Lunesta has turned into a full-blown addiction.
 It is often too late for some to recognize that this has become a problem, and in that case, it will be more difficult to treat.

 - Ongoing sinus problems and cold-like symptoms